Australian Institute of Health and Welfare (2021) Family, domestic and sexual violence, AIHW, Australian Government, accessed 27 June 2022.

 Victims may also present to emergency departments and primary health care professionals.
 Data on these presentations are not currently available.

 Social attitudes and norms shape the context in which violence occurs.
 The National Community Attitudes towards Violence against Women Survey provides information about knowledge and attitudes towards violence against women, gender roles and responses to violence.
-The survey was conducted in 2009, 2013 and 2017.
+The survey was previously conducted in 2009, 2013 and 2017, the next survey is due to be completed in 2021.

 Overall, the 2017 survey results showed encouraging trends in violence-related knowledge and attitudes.
 For example, most Australians had accurate knowledge of violence against women and most recognised that violence can occur in different forms and involve more than just physical and sexual violence.
 While most people’s knowledge of violence against women has increased, there are still areas for improvement, such as: